adij296/SVM-classifier-2/README.md

 ## Usage

-Prepare the training dataset (question_label_variations_expanded.xlsx) with at least two columns:

-- raw_label (ex: "Q1", "question one")

-- canonical_label (ex: "1")

-Place your raw labels into raw_labels.docx, one per line.
+Place your raw labels into raw_labels.docx, one per line (a prefilled sample raw_labels.docx is available in the repository)

-Prepare GroundTruth.docx with a table, the first column (with a header of "Ground Truth") having all the base labels, and a blank second column (with a header of "Found/Not Found")
+Prepare GroundTruth.docx with a table, the first column (with a header of "Ground Truth") having all the base labels, and a blank second column (with a header of "Found/Not Found").
+There is also a sample GroundTruth.docx within the repository.

 Run the script.
-It will:
+The script will:

 - Train the SVM model on your Excel dataset.